Top 39 Best Jungle Book Characters Of All Time

 William Boone

-William Boone is a minor character in Rudyard Kipling’s The Jungle Book.
-He only appears in the live-action film and not in the Disney animated movie.
+William Boone is a lesser-known character from Rudyard Kipling's The Jungle Book, appearing exclusively in the live-action adaptation rather than the classic Disney animated film.

 Flunkey

-Flunkey is an ape in Disney’s animated adaptation of The Jungle Book.
-He is a servant in the ancient ruins palace of King Louie of the Bandar-log and is depicted as being a feisty scene-stealing ape.
+Flunkey is an ape featured in Disney's animated adaptation of The Jungle Book.
+He serves as a loyal servant in the ancient ruins, home to King Louie and the mischievous Bandar-log.
+Known for his lively spirit, Flunkey often steals the spotlight with his entertaining antics.

 Lucky

-Lucky is a vulture who joins Buzzie and the gang in The Jungle Book 2.
-He is a happy-go-lucky fun-loving vulture who speaks in a cockney accent.
+Lucky is a vulture who appears alongside Buzzie and the gang in The Jungle Book 2.
+With his cheerful, carefree attitude and lively cockney accent, Lucky brings humor and energy to every scene.

 Katherine Brydon